 \section{Introduction}

-Quantization of localized in space solutions has a long history.
-There are several approaches to this problem, mainly within the framework of functional integration\cite{dash}-\cite{shur}.
-The method of collective coordinates, which indeed are the parameters of a symmetry group, is one of them.
-We apply in present investigation the operator approach of this method for solving the Schr\"{o}dinger equation.
-The advantage of this approach is the absence of an ambiguity related with the operator ordering.
-Besides a perturbation theory can be constructed that is manifestly invariant with respect to the group of the symmetry of a theory under consideration in every order of the perturbation series.
+Quantization of localized solutions in space has a long history.
+There are several approaches to this problem, mainly within the framework of a functional integration\cite{dash}-\cite{shur}.
+The method of collective coordinates is one of them.
+We apply in the present investigation the operator approach of this method for solving the Schr\"{o}dinger equation.
+The advantage of approach is the absence of an ambiguity related with operator ordering.
+Besides, a perturbation theory can be constructed that is manifestly invariant with respect to the group of the symmetry of a theory under consideration in every order of the perturbation series.

 We consider below the simple model with internal symmetry, which is of interest even today, although many articles were devoted to this issue\cite{tom},\cite{raj}-\cite{mon}.
 The point is that it is possible in theories with internal symmetry to obtain stable field configurations in more than one space dimension.
 In papers\cite{tom,raj,mon} the charge symmetry has been studied and contribution of the charge depending terms into the energy of the system has been evaluated.
 We want to focus our attention on\cite{raj}.
 In this article the charge symmetry is investigated in detail.
 It has been shown, that there exist charged classical field configurations that are stable owing to the existence of a charge.
 The centrifugal term and its contribution to the energy have been calculated in the framework of the functional integration.
 The charge is assumed to take on integer values.
 The extension of the method to the case of $SU(2)$ symmetry is discussed.
 The approach used in the present article starts from the quantum theory and suggests the construction of a perturbation theory around the classical neutral field configuration (around charged configurations is also possible).
 The charge (or the isotopic spin) is quantized such that the exact dependence of the energy on the charge (or the isotopic spin) is represented.
-Besides the operator ordering problem does not arise in this approach.
+Besides, the operator ordering problem does not arise in this approach.